Create a Prompt-based File Classifier

 Prompt-based file classifiers use an LLM to evaluate the entire document and determine whether it matches the document type you describe.

-Accuracy improves when you clearly describe what the document is, what it typically contains, and what should not be classified as a match.
+Accuracy improves when you clearly describe what the document is, what it typically contains, the context in which it’s used, and what should not be classified as a match.

 Understanding Prompts, Keywords, and Sample Files